jacesheu/navsafe/README.md

 - Using online crime heat maps doesn’t give sufficient granularity - these tools often mark off entire neighborhoods, which isn’t useful.

 ## Solution
-NavSafe uses historical crime statistics, data from safety surveys, and clustering models to generate an intelligence overview of dangerous areas in a city.
+NavSafe uses historical crime statistics, data from safety surveys, and clustering models to generate an intelligent overview of dangerous areas in a city.

 Users simply has to enter:
 - Longitude & latitude of starting point